-STEAR’s Cultural Programme seeks to drive cultural value-exchange across the think tank’s global audience through the successful delivery of events that unearth cultural values and practices, breaking down barriers through education and cross-cultural communication.
+STEAR’s cultural programme seeks to drive cultural value-exchange across the think tank’s global audience through the successful delivery of events that unearth cultural values and practices, breaking down barriers through education and cross-cultural communication.

 In a world that is more interconnected than ever before, cultural ignorance and ambivalence provide some of the largest challenges to cooperation across nations and between people.
 Through our wide range of internal and external activities, our cultural programme facilitates interpersonal exchange, and provides young people with the opportunity to learn about and experience different cultural backgrounds on a deeper level.

-Find out below about some of STEAR’s flagship cultural activities:
+Read more about some of STEAR’s flagship cultural activities:

-Taking a small group of STEAR Members and special guests, our book exchange travels across a wide range of fictional genres and carefully selected non-fiction titles, rethinking better ways of communicating across cultures.
+Taking a small group of STEAR members and special guests, our book exchange travels across a wide range of fictional genres and carefully selected non-fiction titles, rethinking better ways of communicating across cultures.